FollowTheProcess/followtheprocess.github.io/content/posts/just.md

 ## Getting Info from External Commands

-In just, when you declare a variable with backticks the expression inside the backticks is run in a shell and the output of that expresssion is used as the variable.
+In just, when you declare a variable with backticks the expression inside the backticks is run in a shell and the output of that expression is used as the variable.

 So in this expression: